pollfish/ios-sdk-pollfish/README.md

 * Download Pollfish iOS SDK and unzip it
 * Import Pollfish.framework to your project
-* Import AdSupport.framework and CoreTelephony.framework to your project
+* Import AdSupport.framework, SystemConfiguration.framework and CoreTelephony.framework to your project
 * Call init and destroy function of Pollfish in the App’s Delegate
 * Set to Release mode and release in AppStore
 * Update your privacy policy